Canadian Citizenship by Descent: What Bill C-3 Changes

 - A new substantial connection test applies prospectively to persons born or adopted abroad on or after December 15, 2025.
 According to Migration Law Group's explainer, the Canadian parent must demonstrate at least 1,095 cumulative days (three years) of physical presence in Canada at any point before the child's birth or adoption.
 The days do not need to be consecutive.

 Per IRCC, Lost Canadians and their descendants who become citizens by virtue of these amendments are considered citizens automatically — no separate restoration application is required.
 However, to receive formal recognition (a Citizenship Certificate, useful for obtaining a Canadian passport), an applicant typically files form CIT 0001 with the standard IRCC processing fee.
-Processing times are approximately 10 months.
+Processing times are approximately 15 months as of June 2026 (up from ~10 earlier in 2026 on the Bill C-3 surge).

 The Bill C-71 question